-PROPOSED AMENDMENTS TO MULTILATERAL INSTRUMENT 25-102 DESIGNATED BENCHMARKS AND BENCHMARK ADMINISTRATORS
+AMENDMENTS TO MULTILATERAL INSTRUMENT 25-102 DESIGNATED BENCHMARKS AND BENCHMARK ADMINISTRATORS, BLACKLINED TO SHOW CHANGES FROM THE PROPOSALS

-- 1. Multilateral Instrument 25-102 Designated Benchmarks and Benchmark Administrators is amended by this Instrument.

-- 2. Subsection 1(1) is amended

-- (a) by adding the following definition:
+- 1. Multilateral Instrument 25-102 Designated Benchmarks and Benchmark Administrators is amended by this Instrument. - 2.
+Subsection 1(1) is amended - (a) by adding the following definition: definitions:

-"designated commodity benchmark" means a benchmark that is designated for the purposes of this Instrument as a "commodity benchmark" by a decision of the securities regulatory authority;, and
+"designated commodity benchmark" means a benchmark that is

+- (a) determined by reference to or an assessment of an underlying interest that is a commodity other than a currency, and - (b) designated for the purposes of this Instrument as a "commodity benchmark" by a decision of the securities regulatory authority: